SysKitTeam/docs-point/configuration-inventory/configuration-inventory-requirements.md

 # Configuration Inventory Requirements

 ## Connect Service Account
-To collect Microsoft Teams-related data, you need to connect a service account in SysKit Point for the Configuration Inventory module.
+To collect Microsoft Teams-related data, you need to **connect a service account in SysKit Point for the Configuration Inventory module**.
+When preparing a dedicated service account, consider the following requirements:
-**The service account should have the Teams Administrator Azure AD role assigned**.
+* **service account should have the Teams Administrator Azure AD role assigned**
+* **multi-factor authentication is disabled for the service account**

 To connect the service account in SysKit Point:
 * navigate to Settings > General > Connected Tenant (1)